From the Desk of…

 After miles and miles of yarn, my soul began to breathe.

 Today, I am fortunate to be able to share the healing power of yarn with others.

-In January, we began a monthly meet-up at Cancer Care Services called “Healing Hands” – a designated time when cancer patients, clients and caregivers can join me & other fiber friends for fellowship (and free instruction as needed) over yarn.
+In January, we began “Healing Hands” at Cancer Care Services – a monthly meet-up where cancer patients, clients, and caregivers can join me & other fiber friends for fellowship (and free instruction as needed) over yarn.
 Our group has varied in size each month, but one thing remains constant: when picking up yarn, people put down their phones … and their guard.

 Patients set aside their treatment side effects.

 We all begin to think of something other than cancer for a few sacred hours.